chiemeliecoder/Computersystems-monorepo/PracticumV2/readme.md

 Error handled

-the code below handled error showing Error: Out of memory
+the code below handled error showing Error: Out of memory The allocation of memory has failed in the dramAllocate function, then the function will exit with an error message.
+The code you provided already has the proper error handling for this case, which is to print an error message and exit the program with a failure status.

+If you want to handle this error in a different way, you could modify the error message or change the exit status.
+For example, you could change the exit status to a non-negative integer to indicate a specific error code.
+Or you could print a different error message to provide more information about the failure.

+However, it's important to note that in most cases, the proper handling for a failed memory allocation is to exit the program with a failure status.
+This is because the program cannot continue to run without the required memory, and any further execution could result in undefined behavior or crashes.

 ```
  tlbTable = createVMtable(TLB_SIZE); // The TLB Structure